The Gili Islands

 Sunset at Mowie’s Bar & Bungalows – Gili Air

-On the quiet West coast of Gili Air, this beautiful spot is ideal for a sunset happy hour or dinner.
+On the quiet West coast of Gili Air, this beautiful bar & hotel is ideal for a sunset happy hour or dinner, or for staying the night!
 The best sunset view on the island!

 How to get to the Gili Islands